The Richard Thompson Electrio Trio will perform at the Bing Crosby Theater on Friday.

-The band will headline the Bartlett on Friday.
+The Record Company will headline the Knitting Factory on Tuesday.

 Most read stories

 - John Blanchette: As Pepperdine coach, Lorenzo Romar relishes any chance he can get at Gonzaga …